11 Subtle Signs of Hidden Inflammation in Your Body

 Medical experts discuss the potential danger of inflammation in the body, the types of diseases that can cause it, and how to identify it.

 What is inflammation?

-“Anti-inflammatory” is listed as a benefit on everything from supplements to health foods but what is inflammation and why is it such a bad thing in the first place?
+“Anti-inflammatory” is listed as a benefit on everything from supplements (like the potentially up-and-coming cannabigerol, or CBG) to health foods, but what is inflammation and why is it such a bad thing in the first place?
 “Inflammation is not a bad thing, it’s simply the immune system’s response to injury and infection and is an integral part of how it heals, repairs and protects your body,” says John Esdaile, MD, MPH, rheumatologist and the scientific director of Arthritis Research Canada.
 The problems with inflammation come when your immune system overreacts, leading to a host of inflammation-related issues ranging from pain to serious autoimmune disorders like inflammatory arthritis and lupus, he says.
 (Here are some proven ways to fight inflammation.)

 There are two types of inflammation.
 Acute inflammation is the body’s normal and complex reaction to a threat, whether bacteria, a burn, frostbite, or a sprain.
 “The body marshals its defenses to prevent injury or infection,” says Alan Mensch, MD, an internal medicine doctor in New York, senior vice president of medical affairs at Northwell’s Plainview Hospital, and an assistant professor at the Zucker School of Medicine.
 Signs of acute inflammation include swelling, dilated blood vessels, heat, redness, and pain.
 “Once the threat is gone, there are factors in the bloodstream that quiet things down again.”